eBooks, Guides, & Reports • 16 MIN READ

 info@ir.com

-However, one of the most common challenges is poor network performance, where VoIP call quality is affected, and video quality is sub-par.
 One of the key culprits of poor communication quality is network jitter.

-Network jitter can be caused by a number of factors and sits in the same bracket of network performance complications as latency, and packet loss
+Network jitter can be caused by a number of factors and sits in the same bracket of network performance complications as latency, and packet loss.

-Image source: Callhippo
+Image source: Minim

 The technology behind jitter